Costal cartilage: Extremities

 The lateral end of each cartilage is continuous with the osseous tissue of the rib to which it belongs.

 The medial end of the first is continuous with the sternum; the medial ends of the six succeeding ones are rounded and are received into shallow concavities on the lateral margins of the sternum.

 The medial ends of the eighth, ninth, and tenth costal cartilages are pointed, and are connected each with the cartilage immediately above.

 Those of the eleventh and twelfth are pointed and free.

 Clinical significance

-In old age, the costal cartilages are prone to superficial ossification, particularly in women with age of 50 years and over.
+In people of old age, the costal cartilages are prone to superficial ossification, particularly in women with age of 50 years and over.

 In costochondritis and Tietze syndrome, inflammation of the costal cartilage occurs.
 This is a common cause of chest pain.

 Severe trauma may lead to fracture of the costal cartilage.
 Such injuries often go unnoticed during x-ray scans, but can be diagnosed with CT scans.
 Surgery is typically used to fix the costal cartilage back onto either the rib or sternum.

 Costal cartilage may be harvested for reparative use elsewhere in the body.
 Whilst this is typically conducted using a general anaesthetic, IV sedation can also be used.
 The procedure presents a minor risk of pleural tear.